-Email marketing is also great for promoting other digital marketing platforms, such as your blog.
+Email marketing is also great for promoting other digital marketing platforms such as your blog.
 The converse is also valuable.
-PPC advertising or social media can be used to gather engage leads acquired via email marketing.
+PPC advertising or social media can be used to gather engaged leads to target via email marketing.

 Choose an email marketing software